wang-h/pynmt/README.md

     python translate.py --config config/nmt.ini --checkpoint {pretrained_model.pt} -v

-I remember that there is a bug when using beam_search = True, you need to set test_batch_size=1 to make the output correct.
+A known bug is that beam_search does not support batch decoding: when using beam_search = True, you need to set test_batch_size=1 to make the output correct.

 For monotonic decoding (without beam_search), you can use any number for test_batch_size.